 1. Establish Clarity and Consistency

-One of the biggest challenges organizations face when adopting cloud computing is the lack of standardized language.
-The NIST framework provides a common terminology and conceptual model, ensuring everyone—from IT teams to C-suite executives—is on the same page.
-By defining terms like “on-demand self-service” or “community cloud,” it eliminates misunderstandings and creates cohesion across departments.
+One of the biggest challenges organizations face when adopting cloud computing is the lack of a standardized language.
+The NIST framework provides a common terminology and conceptual model, ensuring everyone, including IT teams and C-suite executives, is on the same page.
+Defining terms like “on-demand self-service” or “community cloud” eliminates misunderstandings and creates cohesion across departments.

 Think of it as providing a “cloud dictionary” to streamline communication, regardless of the organization’s size or technical expertise.